TickingClocks/HDD-Persistence-of-Vision-Clock_V4/Firmware/ReadMe.md

 # NOTE
+<a href="https://www.st.com/en/microcontrollers-microprocessors/stm32f411.html"><i>STM32CubeMX</i></a> was used to generate the microcontroller setup code and files.
+See the peripheral settings I used further down this readme for setup information.
 I'm not finished writing the firmware yet.
 The firmware I've uploaded has the following features:
 * Persistence of vision
   * [x] Slit mask
   * [ ] Nipkow mask